dandob23/Egyetemi_Jegyzetek/GameIdeas.md

 ## roguelike Vampire Survivors type game
+- game engine: Godot
 - graphics possibilities:
-	1. stylized 2d (3d objects -> slightly pixelated pictures from different angles)
+	1. stylized 2d
 		- player character 40 fps, everything else is 24
+  		- high quality lighting and effects
   		- real time effects/cutscenes (if the character is in cold area -> you can see breath, its not just an animation for every scenario)
-  	2. lowpoly 3d with good lighting
-	3. high quality ultra realistic 3d
-   	4. some variation of these

 - idea:
 	- premade levels and bosses or open world
  	- primary weapon (only 1) -> active point and click weapon (could be shotgun/sniper/assault rifle etc...)
   	- secondary weapons (multiple) -> discover them or get them randomly when leveling up
-  	- character creator: create multiple different types of characters (they have different strengths)
+  	- character creator
+  	-

 ---